 Configure a Snowflake Pattern Data Connection

-To configure a Snowflake Pattern data connection, see the instructions below.
+To configure a Snowflake data connection to be used in a Snowflake (native-pattern) clean room, see the instructions below.

 Overall Steps